helenmak/UrTran/README.md

 3) Turn on 'Developer mode' in top right corner of page
 4) Click "Load Unpacked Extension" and select directory with this project
 5) Application must appear on browser`s toolbar.
+6) Go to page you want to translate.
+Reload the page in order for extension to work properly.
-6) Reload some page and try to select some word to see translation.
+Try to select some word to see translation.

 ######I recommend to turn off Google Translate extension, when you run UrTran, cause it feels a little uncomfortable to have both running.